alanwsmith/typing-rust.alanwsmith.com/src/appendix/about.md

 Documenting what I'm learning is another big part of how I figure things out.
 This site combines both things.
-It's a collection of refined exmaples based off The Rust Book and Rust By Example with my write ups.
+It's a collection of refined examples based off The Rust Book and Rust By Example with my write ups.